-Occupancy density for each space shall be determined based on its activity and shall be in accordance with Dubai Municipality's requirements.
-If the occupancy density values are not mentioned then, default occupancy density values stated in the latest edition of ASHRAE Standards 62.1.
-62.2 and 170 shall be considered.
+Occupancy density shall be determined in accordance with part B of dubai building code B.5.1 where possible.

+If the occupancy density values are not mentioned then, default occupancy density values stated in the latest edition of ASHRAE Standards 62.1, 62.2 and 170 shall be considered.